Janna-Gomez/Data_projects_TripleTen/Zomato Project/README.md

 # Zomato Customer Analysis

-## Zomato Restaurant Popularity Analysis

-This is the Final project for the TripleTen Business Intelligence Analytics Program.
-It was an independent project designed to showcase learned skills throughout the program.
-The purpose of the project was to complete the Zomato to showcase analytical skills to direct foodie customers to the best cuisine India has to offer.

 ### Table of Contents for Project Items
 | File Number | Title | Description |
 | :-----------: | ----------- |----------- |